 No, the PhD program is a weekday program with courses offered during the daytime.
 Students should expect to be on-campus at least three days per week, if not more, for at least the first two years of the program.

 There is no formal, part-time program, though some students do work off-campus part-time and complete the program at a slightly slower rate.
 However, we do not encourage part-time study and give preference to students interested in full-time study and do not provide funding packages to part-time students.
 Full-time students are better able to engage in all aspects of the program and are more likely to complete the program.

-We have a very limited joint MSW/PhD program is restricted to the most exemplary students.
+We have a very limited combined MSW/PhD program that is restricted to the most exemplary students.
 The purpose of this program is to produce top social work researchers who will have a high impact on knowledge creation in the field, and thus is geared towards students interested in an academic research career.
-This program allows students to complete their MSW and PhD program sequentially, though eliminating some of the time in completing both degrees.
+This program allows students to enter the MSW program and apply to the PhD program during their first or second year of the MSW program.
+The goal is for a student to complete their MSW and PhD program sequentially, eliminating some of the time required in completing both degrees.